songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## 0.4671
 ```

 The result showed they have significant correlation (t = 3.2562, df = 38, p-value = 0.002378).
 The islands with tombs are the islands having good fengshui.
 My result verified our prediction talked with Dr. Spider that bird richness related to fengshui significantly.
-For the detail underlying mechanisms, I should use the pathway analyses to explore the patterns.
-It may be a follow-up paper to answer this question.
+For the detail underlying mechanisms, it may be a follow-up paper to answer this question.

 ## Acknowlegements